robenkleene/design-references/blender/blender-graph-editor.md

 Basic approach to editing curves.

 1. In the bottom split, switch to the `Graph Editor`.
-2. Make sure the keyframe hierarchy is visible on the left (if it's not, click the disclosure indicator, [`>`], in the upper left)
+2. Make sure the property hierarchy is visible on the left (if it's not, click the disclosure indicator (`>`) in the upper left) .
+3. Find the property you want to edit in the property hierarchy.

 ## Editing